igalloway/airy_docs/docs/cerebri/about.md

 # About Cerebri

 [Cerebri](https://github.com/cognipilot/cerebri/tree/airy) is a correct by construction autopilot.
-This software paradigm simplifies the verifcation and validation task through the consideration of ease of verification during code creation.
+This software paradigm simplifies the verification and validation task through the consideration of ease of verification during code creation.

 The verification approach relies on the faithful synthesis of mathematical control laws for a given vehicle dynamic model interacting with a finite state machine.
-A layered approach is used to ensure robustness of the sytem.
+A layered approach is used to ensure robustness of the system.

-### Layers of Verificaiton and Validation
+### Layers of Verification and Validation

 * MISRA C compliance.
-Follow closely the industry best practices as defined in the [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) standard.
-The verification of the high levels of system operation use the low level operating system and drivers as a foundation.
+Developers follow closely the industry best practices as defined in the [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) standard.
+The verification of the high levels system operation relies upon then low level operating system and drivers as a foundation.
 * On top of the the solid operating system and drivers, create control and estimation methods that interact with a given dynamic model.
 For interested readers, see this [paper](https://arxiv.org/abs/2211.03310) of one such robust control strategy.

 ## ZROS Publish and Subscribe Library